-- Cash cow refers to a part of the growth matrix of the Boston Consulting Group (BCG) wherein the cash cow group is an asset representing a larger market share but with a low-growth rate which would lead to a consistent stream of cash flows through the entire lifespan of the Company brand, business unit, product, or the entire firm.
+- Cash cow refers to a part of the growth matrix of the Boston Consulting Group (BCG), wherein the cash cow group is an asset representing a larger market share but with a low-growth rate which would lead to a consistent stream of cash flows through the entire lifespan of the Company brand, business unit, product, or the whole firm.

-- Like the dairy cow provides daily milk over the lifespan of the cow and with little care.
-Similarly, if a business, asset, or product is acquired for once, it will provide a consistent cash flow.
+- The dairy cow provides daily milk over the cow’s lifespan and with little care.
+Similarly, if a business, asset, or product is acquired once, it will provide a consistent cash flow.

-- The subsequent investment in such a business is lower as compared to the initial outlay.
+- The subsequent investment in such a business is lower than the initial outlay.
 Once the initial investment is recovered, the cash cow’s cash is utilized for further investments, if any.

-- There are 4 stages in BCG Matrix, viz., stars, question marks, cash cow, and dogs.
+- There are four stages in BCG Matrix: stars, question marks, cash cows, and dogs.
 The Cash cow business is a market leader in the industry with a higher relative market share but a lower growth rate.
 This is the reason why cash cow companies are in the maturity stage of the business life cycle:

 Example of Cash Cow

 - Another example is Microsoft.
 The Company can provide consistent returns.
 Every year, the sales grow steadily due to the occupied market share and consistent sales.
-Microsoft is a mature company, and it does not need funds to grow.
-The earned cash flows normally suffice the capital spending of the Company.
+Microsoft is a mature company that does not need funds to grow.
+The earned cash flows usually suffice the capital spending of the Company.

-- More examples of cash cow can be Coca-Cola classic, Procter & Gamble, Apple iPods, etc.
+- Examples of cash cows include Coca-Cola classic, Procter & Gamble, Apple iPods, etc.

 Cash Cow Matrix

 Please observe the timeline graph presented under the heading “what is cash cow” together with this heading.
-The cash cow matrix is divided into four parts, namely Question marks, Stars, Dogs, and Cash cows.
+The cash cow matrix is divided into four parts: Question marks, Stars, Dogs, and Cash cows.

 Differentiating features of each category under the BCG Matrix